Megha849/HygieiaDocs/pages/product1/Introduction.md

 For detailed instructions on configuring each of the components of Hygieia, see the [Configuration Procedure](http://www.capitalone.io/Hygieia/getting_started.html) section in the Getting Started guide.

 - If you are configuring Hygieia using Docker, make sure the Docker Instances are up and running for all components of Hygieia.
-  For detailed instructions on configuring a Docker Image, see the [../hygieia/Build/builddocker.md](/pages/hygieia/Build/builddocker.md) section in the Getting Started guide.
+  For detailed instructions on configuring a Docker Image, see the [Build Docker](../hygieia/Build/builddocker.md) section in the Getting Started guide.

 Continue setting up your Dashboard if all the prerequisites are met.